mayurkr/oracle-cloud-k3s-ha/README.md

     image_ocid          = "add me"  # Added the Latest Image OCID for Ubuntu aarch64
     cluster_name        = "add me"  # Cluster name (it will be appended as a prefix to your resources) ssh_whitelist       = "add me"  # You public IP block to whitelist SSH and KubeAPI access.
 Example: 1.2.3.4/32

+Step 3: Once you have successfully created the `terraform.tfvars` run the following commands to deploy your resources:

+    teraform init
+    terraform apply

 <!-- BEGIN_TF_DOCS -->
 ## Requirements